queryluke/masseffect-5e/static/data/rules/08-10-creating-vehicles.md

 #### Offensive CR
 First, find the offensive CR by calculating the average of all the damaging attacks.
 If this is a starship, additionally divide the average by 10.
-Then find the CR associate with that damage on the Monster Stats table.
+Then find the CR associated with that damage on the Monster Stats table.

 #### Defensive CR
 Next, find the defensive CR by adding the hull point and shield points together.
 If this is a starship, additionally,